u-boot/u-boot/tools/buildman/buildman.rst

     buildman -a 'BOOTCOMMAND="echo hello"' CONFIG_SYS_LOAD_ADDR=0x1000

-Note that you must put quotes around string options and the whole thing must be in single quotes, to make sure the shell leave it alone.
+Note that you must put quotes around string options and the whole argument must be in single quotes to ensure that the shell recognizes it as a single argument.

 If you try to set an option that does not exist, or that cannot be changed for some other reason (e.g. it is 'selected' by another option), then buildman